 The monobloc heat pump

-With this type of heat pump, the outdoor unit contains all the major components of the refrigerant circuit.
-These include the evaporator, compressor, expansion valve and condenser.
-The heat is then transferred via a water pipe from the outdoor unit to the house's technical room.
+With this type of heat pump, the outdoor unit contains all the major components of the refrigeration circuit.
+That is, the evaporator, the compressor, the expansion valve and the condenser.
+The heat is then transferred to a water pipe that connects the outdoor unit to the house's technical room.

 The refrigerant is confined to the outdoor unit.
-No refrigerant passes between the inside and outside of the house.
+No refrigerant passes between the interior and exterior of the house.

-Remote pipes buried in the garden will need to be installed, through which water with a little glycol will circulate to prevent freezing in the most extreme winter weather conditions.
-Unfortunately, this glycol leads to a loss of power, as glycoled water doesn't transmit calories as well as pure water, so there's a loss of efficiency in the process.
+It will be necessary to install remote pipes buried in the garden, in which will circulate water with a little glycol to avoid freezing in the most extreme conditions of winter climate.
+Unfortunately, this glycol causes a loss of power, because glycol water does not transmit calories as well as pure water, there is a loss of efficiency in passing.

-No fluid handling certificate is required for a heating engineer installing this type of device, except for commissioning a heat pump containing more than 2kg of fluid.
+No certificate of handling fluids is necessary for a heating engineer who would install this kind of device, except for the commissioning of a heat pump that would contain more than 2kg of fluid.

 With a monobloc heat pump :

-- There's also the cost of long-distance pipes to transport the water from the inside to the outside.
+- There is also the cost of the remote pipes to transport the water from the inside to the outside.
 These are not included in the price.

-- There's no need for an interior module in the house, so you save space compared to split models.
-But unless you're a fan of the Wim Hof method, you'll still need a domestic hot water tank.
+- No need for an indoor module in the house, so potential space saving compared to split models.
+But unless you are a Wim Hof fan, you will need a hot water tank anyway.

-- There's no need to call in a refrigeration engineer for installation or repairs, since they're still a rare commodity and their rates are often higher than those of heating engineers or other sanitary fitters.
+- No need to call a refrigeration specialist for installation or repair, knowing that they remain a rare commodity and that their rates are often higher than those of heating or other sanitary installers.

-- The power that can be transmitted from the outdoor unit is limited to the flow of water that can pass through the remote pipes.
-As a result, it will be difficult to increase the system's power, should the need ever arise, since it will never be possible to pass more water through the pipes, which have a fixed cross-section.
-With a split system, you can play with the parameters of a refrigerant gas to modulate power, or even change the gas, which is simpler.
+- The power that can be transmitted from the outdoor unit is limited to the water flow that can pass through the remote pipes.
+Thus, it will be difficult to increase the power of the system, if one day the need arises, since it will never be possible to make more water pass through the pipes which have a fixed section.
+With a split system, the parameters of a refrigerant gas can be changed to modulate the power, or even to change the gas, which is simpler.

 Advantages and disadvantages of Bibloc vs Monobloc